Signal usage is skyrocketing after WhatsApp’s disastrous privacy policy changes

 Since 2021 began, millions of people have jumped ship to Signal, the private messaging app, according to data from app analytics and marketing firm Sensor Tower.
-Matter of fact, Signal just achieved a massive milestone: it’s surpassed 100 million installs worldwide.
+As a matter of fact, Signal just achieved a massive milestone: It surpassed 100 million installs worldwide.

 The reason for the boom?
 In early 2021, Facebook announced it would be revamping WhatsApp’s privacy policy to allow the app to share more user data with businesses.
 The move freaked many people out, especially when charts like the one below quickly spread online showing just how little privacy Facebook’s messaging apps provide compared to others.